kylephillips/simple-locator/readme.txt

 == Changelog ==

+= 1.2.2=
+* Advanced Custom Fields Google Map Field integration.
+If you are using a post type with an associated Google Map field, you can now set the latitude and longitude fields to be populated from that field when saving posts.
+Visit the plugin post type settings to enable the feature.
+A map field must be associated with the selected post type for the setting to be visible.
+* Option added to hide the included custom meta fields from the post entry screen.

 = 1.2.1 =
 * Importer bug fix – API key for Geocoding saved separately as server key.
 * Google Maps Import over HTTPS – Fixes issue on sites running HTTPS